Elizabeth and I arose at the Ramada Inn and after our Internet duties, we had the hotel breakfast which was not very plentiful.

 The Atchison Santa Fe station built in 1954.
-I then drove us St. Joesph to the Patee House Museum.
-I gave the lady my card and she let us in for free.
+I then drove us St. Joesph to the Patee House Museum where I gave the lady my card and she let us in for free.
 Patee House is a museum of communications and transportation.
 Visitors can stroll down the Streets of Old St. Joseph, view the dentist office of Dr. Walter Cronkite, father of the television news commentator, or operate the toy carousel and Ferris wheel in the antique toy shop.
 They can climb on board the 1860 Hannibal and St. Joseph locomotive and railway mail car invented to speed the mail on the Pony Express.
 Or walk past the 1870 Union Star depot to the Buffalo Saloon where they can sip sarsaparilla and munch popcorn while listening to stirring marches on the saloons' Nickelodeon.
 On the second floor, ladies are fascinated by more than 2,000 antique perfume bottles.
 For the men, there's a 1920s style service station complete with a Model T Ford, plus antique cars, trucks, fire trucks and a 1921 race car.

 The St. Joseph & Des Moines (Chicago, Burlington and Quincy) station built in 1887 which is the depot from Union Star, Missouri, 22 miles southwest of St. Joseph.
 Union Star was one of the original seven towns on the St. Joseph and Des Moines Railroad, a 50-mile narrow gauge line which opened in 1787.
 At one time, the railroad had its office in Patee House.
 Because of height restrictions in the museum, the depot was re-constructed without its roof.